We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Clearing

 Due to the Single Transferable Score model that is being used in DCT recruitment, there will be no option for clearing.
-If you do not receive an offer in this round of recruitment it will be for 1 of 2 reasons:
+If you do not receive an offer in this round of recruitment it will be for one of 2 reasons.

 Feedback

-We'll advise applicants that are rejected at the longlisting stage of the reason why their application was rejected.
+If you are rejected at the longlisting stage of the reason, we will let you know why your application was rejected.

-Applicants will receive their equated SJT score and banding via the Oriel Application Summary Screen by Monday 3 April 2023.
+You will receive your equated SJT score and banding via the Oriel Application Summary Screen by Wednesday 3 April 2024.

 Feedback released through Oriel

-You'll see this feedback on Oriel's Application Summary Screen and through direct message.
+You'll see receive feedback on Oriel's Application Summary Screen and through direct message.
 It will include:

 Feedback released through Digital Scoring System

-We'll email a PDF to you.
+For feedback released through the Digital Scoring System, we will email you a PDF.
 Please check your junk or spam folder if you have not received it in your inbox.

 We cannot provide any further feedback.